 Now, interior walls don’t tend to get quite as dirty as exterior walls, so you can lay off the pressure cleaning here.
 But you do need to clean the walls thoroughly before you so much as consider getting the paint rollers and paint brushes out.

 Start by dusting the walls and skirting boards down.
-Dust can mount up a lot more than you’d imagine and if it’s still around by the time you get to painting, you’ll find it sticks in the paint is a nightmare to deal with.
+Dust can mount up a lot more than you’d imagine and if it’s still around by the time you get to interior commercial painting, you’ll find if it sticks in the paint is a nightmare to deal with.
 So, dust and make sure any build up is either hoovered up or scooped up with dustpan and brush.

 Varnish any wood in your property.
 Adding a coat of varnish can brighten up dull wood and can add a new shine!
 Skirting boards, bannisters, mantelpieces… you name it, it can be varnished.
 You can even varnish hardwood floors if you have these in your home.